Siege of Medvėgalis: Campaign

 According to Jean d'Outremeuse, the vanguard of the Teutonic army first raided and appropriated livestock of Gelindėnai Hillfort in the present-day Plungė District Municipality perhaps in an attempt to provoke a pitched battle.
 Lithuanians, led by Margiris, pursued the robbers and engaged in a battle.
-However, soon the Teutonic vanguard was joined by the main forces and the Lithuanians faced a slaughter.
+However, the main forces soon joined the Teutonic vanguard, and the Lithuanians faced a slaughter.
 Recognizing King John, who had a reputation for participating in tournaments, Margiris challenged him to a face-to-face duel.
-King John agreed and they met next morning.
+King John agreed, and they met the next morning.
 However, Margiris' men attempted to interfere, which was strictly against the rules of chivalry.
 Margiris surrendered to John and promised to pay a ransom, which was paid with coins stolen during the 1326 raid into Brandenburg.

 On 1 February, the Teutonic army surrounded Medvėgalis.
-After the wooden fortress caught fire, Medvėgalis was captured and defenders were taken captive.
-Chronicler Wigand of Marburg mentioned that the Grand Master Werner von Orseln wanted to kill them all or at least resettle them in Prussia, but King John insisted that the captives be baptized and allowed to remain in Medvėgalis.
+After the wooden fortress caught fire, Medvėgalis was captured, and defenders were taken captive.
+Chronicler Wigand of Marburg mentioned that the Grand Master Werner von Orseln wanted to kill them all or at least resettle them in Prussia.
+Still, King John insisted that the captives be baptized and allowed to remain in Medvėgalis.
 About 6,000 Lithuanian men, women, and children were baptized in the Roman Catholic rite.
 According to Machaut, the Teutons also captured four other fortresses – Šiauduva (location is debated), Gediminas Castle (located in Kvėdarna), Gegužė, and Aukaimis (Xedeytain, Gedemine, Geguse, Aukaham).